 Humber offers unique facilities with The Humber Arboretum, a 250 acre botanical garden that surrounds the campus and includes ornamental gardens, woodland gardens, wildlife gardens, and ecologically diverse environments.
 It provides a unique “living classroom" for plant studies, construction, arboricultural and horticultural skills.
 Our new construction lab is housed in a weather protected 8000 square foot facility which allows full scale structures such as decks, gazebos, retaining walls and water features.
 We also have excellent computer labs for teaching our CAD (computer aided design and drafting) courses.

-While all trees absorb carbon dioxide – one of the gases linked to global warming – urban trees provide more environmental benefits than rural trees.
-By providing shade that reduces the need for air conditioning in summer, and by serving as windbreaks that reduces heating needs in winter, properly located and managed trees reduce the demand for carbon-emitting fossil fuels.
+By absorbing carbon dioxide, urban trees provide environmental benefits.
+By providing shade that reduces the need for air conditioning in summer, and by serving as windbreaks that reduce heating needs in winter, properly located and managed trees reduce the demand for carbon-emitting fossil fuels.
 Overall, researchers estimate that an urban tree can save 5 to 10 times more carbon than a rural tree.
 You can help make the most of these important environmental assets and find exciting job opportunities in the utility, municipal and commercial tree-care sectors.

-Entry level positions usually require strong climbing skills – and after that, how high you climb is based on your skills and strengths, and the specific needs of your employer.
+Entry level positions usually require strong climbing skills – and after that, how high you climb is based on your skills, strengths and the specific needs of your employer.

 Apprentices completing the required in-school training are issued a Certificate of Apprenticeship from Humber College.
 Upon successful completion of in-school and on-the-job training, apprentices may write the Ontario Certificate of Qualification trade exam.

 Note: The requirements for licensure are determined by the granting body, which is independent from Humber College.
 Students are encouraged to obtain the specific requirements directly from the granting body before enrolling.